aryaraut-2/subrogation-agent/README.md

 - Provide the demand letter as a downloadable `.txt` file.
 - Include an AI chat agent that answers questions from insurers, customers, or third parties with accurate, context-aware information related to subrogation and insurance.

+Legal demand letter format taken from Google attached in the repo

 ## Technologies Used

 - **Flask**: Lightweight and flexible Python web framework used to build the backend API.
 It handles file uploads, claim analysis, demand letter generation, and serves the React frontend.